-☐ The minimum annual fee under this License Supplement shall be:
+☒ The minimum annual fee under this License Supplement shall be: 25,000 for this agreement, for the Web Agreement and HLP Agreements

 The minimum annual fee shall be invoiced every contract year in accordance with the following invoicing schedule (select one):

-☐ Once on the License Supplement Effective Date and each anniversary thereof.
+☒ Once on the License Supplement Effective Date and each anniversary thereof.

 ☐ Twice in 2 equal installments every contract year, first on the License Supplement Effective Date and second 6 months thereafter, and each anniversary thereof.